omidarmat/onLearn/react.md

 > We can pass multiple elements as the `element` prop into the component tag.
 In this case however, we would have to use the [React fragment](#react-fragments) tool around the elements that are passed in.

-## **Props**
+## Props

 Up until this point, we have learned about a component's appearance and logic.
 We also know that React renders a component based on its current data and that the UI will always be in sync with that data.
-This data is made out of **props** and **state**.
+This data is made out of props and state.
 There are actually more, but for now these two matter.

-State is **internal component data** that can be updated by the component's **logic**, while props is the data coming from the **parent component**, so from outside.
+State is internal component data that can be updated by the component's logic, while props is the data coming from the parent component, so from outside.
 So it is the parent component that owns the data, and therefore it cannot be modified by the child component.
 Props can only be updated by the parent component itself.
-So keep in mind that **Props are read-only, they are immutable**.
+So keep in mind that Props are read-only, they are immutable.
 Therefore, if you need to mutate props, you actually need state.

 Why props are immutable?
 Because props are just simple objects.
 Mutating props would affect the parent component, that is how objects work in JavaScript.
 If you change an object that is located outside a function, that function has then created side effects.
 React is all about pure functions that don't produce side effects.
 Components have to be pure in terms of their props and state, because this allows React to optimize apps, avoid bugs, and make apps predictable.

-Props essentially define **how we pass data between components**, in particular, from parent components to child components.
+Props essentially define how we pass data between components, in particular, from parent components to child components.
 Props are an essential React tool to configure and to customize components.
 You can imagine props as settings that we can use to make a parent component control how its child components should look like.
-Props are just like **function arguments** passed to regular JavaScript functions.
+Props are just like function arguments passed to regular JavaScript functions.

-### **Props make one-way data flow**
+### Props make one-way data flow

 This means that in React applications, data can only be passed from parent to child components which happens by using props.
 There are multiple reasons that React uses this one-way data flow:

-1. Makes applications more **predictable** and easier to understand for developers.
+1. Makes applications more predictable and easier to understand for developers.
-2. Makes applications **easier to debug**, as we have more control over the data.
+2. Makes applications easier to debug, as we have more control over the data.
-3. This is more **performant**.
+3. This is more performant.

 Now you might ask, what if I actually wanted to pass some state up to a parent component?
 There is a very clever way to do that, but we will learn that later.

-### **Passing and reciving props**
+### Passing and reciving props

 To define props we do it in 2 steps:

-1. **Pass** the props
+1. Pass the props
-2. **Receive** the props
+2. Receive the props

 Imagine we have a `Menu` component that is going to pass props into a `Pizza` component.
 This would be the most basic way to implement: